 - Presidential Elections and Administrations: Issues & Controversies provides comprehensive background articles on all presidential races since 1996—including articles about the candidates’ views on campaign issues, party platforms, and excerpts from convention speeches—and the presidencies of Reagan, Clinton, Bush, and Obama.

-- Correlated to Common Core, state, national, provincial, International Baccalaureate Organization, national STEM, and Next Generation Science Standards
+- Correlated to Common Core, state, national, provincial, International Baccalaureate Organization, C3 Framework for Social Studies, national STEM, and Next Generation Science Standards

 - Thousands of links to key news stories, timelines, primary source documents, and additional resources giving researchers context, insight, and perspective

 - Searchable Reuters® newsfeed, updated hourly, giving students access to the latest news and headlines